Power Homotopy for Zeroth-Order Non-Convex Optimizations: Introduction

 \section{Introduction}

-Zeroth-order (ZO) optimization methods minimize an objective function $f:\mathbb{R}^d\rightarrow \mathbb{R}$ without requiring its gradient.
+Zeroth-order (ZO) optimization methods optimize an objective function $f:\mathbb{R}^d\rightarrow \mathbb{R}$ without requiring its gradient.
 This makes them particularly useful for non-differentiable or non-convex problems, which are prevalent in machine learning and computer vision.
-Prominent applications include training neural networks \cite{Mukhoty2023, pmlr-v267-sawada25a, pmlr-v235-zhang24ad}, hyperparameter tuning \cite{chen2023fine}, and generating image adversarial attacks \cite{Chen2019zo,mohaghegh2020advflow,pmlr-v267-shu25b}.

-A powerful category of zeroth-order optimization methods, namely homotopy for optimization (e.g., \cite{MobahiFisher2015, Hazan2016}), are characterized by a surrogate objective, which is constructed as the Gaussian smoothed transform of the original: $F_{\sigma}(\bm{\mu})=\mathbb{E}_{\bm{x}\sim\mathcal{N}(\bm{\mu},\sigma^2I_d)}[f(\bm{x})]$, where $\mathcal{N}$ denotes a Gaussian distribution, $I_d$ denotes an identity matrix of shape $d\times d$, and $\sigma>0$ is called the smoothing radius (or scaling parameter).
+A powerful category of zeroth-order optimization methods, namely homotopy for optimization \cite{MobahiFisher2015, Hazan2016, GaoSener2022, Lin2023}, are characterized by a surrogate objective, which is constructed as the Gaussian smoothed transform of the original: $F_{\sigma}(\bm{\mu})=\mathbb{E}_{\bm{x}\sim\mathcal{N}(\bm{\mu},\sigma^2I_d)}[f(\bm{x})]$, where $\mathcal{N}$ denotes a Gaussian distribution, $I_d$ denotes an identity matrix of shape $d\times d$, and $\sigma>0$ is called the smoothing radius (or scaling parameter).
 This transformation smooths the landscape of $F$ compared to the original $f$, which can remove sharp local minima and facilitate locating the global optimum.
 The gradient of $F_{\sigma}(\bm{\mu})$ can be efficiently estimated (e.g., using the method in \cite{Nesterov2017}) with $f$'s value on points randomly sampled near $\bm{\mu}$, which enables stochastic gradient methods for optimizing $F_{\sigma}$.
 However, the optimum point $\bm{\mu}^*$ of $F_\sigma$ is in general away from the global optimum $\bm{x}^*$ of $f$, unless $\sigma$ is close to 0.
-Therefore, the standard homotopy applies a double-loop mechanism, where the outer loop incrementally decreases the smoothing radius $\sigma$ and the inner loop performs a stochastic gradient algorithm to find the maximizer of $F_{\sigma}$ under the current $\sigma$ value (\cite{Hazan2016}).
+Therefore, the standard homotopy applies a double-loop mechanism, where the outer loop incrementally decreases the smoothing radius $\sigma$ and the inner loop performs a stochastic gradient algorithm to find the maximizer of $F_{\sigma}$ under the current $\sigma$ value \cite{Hazan2016}.

 The double-loop mechanism is time-consuming.
-The iteration complexity for the standard ZO homotopy is $O(d^{2}\varepsilon^{-4})$ \cite[Theorem 5.1]{Hazan2016} and selecting an efficient $\sigma$-decreasing schedule is difficult.
-Therefore, \cite{Iwakiri2022} proposes an efficient single-loop method (ZOSLGH) that updates the solution candidate and $\sigma$ at the same iteration.
+The iteration complexity for the standard ZO homotopy is $O(d^{2}\varepsilon^{-4})$, as shown by \cite[Theorem 5.1]{Hazan2016}. \cite{Iwakiri2022} proposes a more efficient single-loop method (ZOSLGH) that updates the solution candidate and $\sigma$ at the same iteration, with its iteration complexity reduced to $O(d^2\varepsilon^{-2})$.
 However, ZOSLGH is only theoretically guaranteed to converge a local optimum of $f$.